rsdoiel/antenna/socal_north.md

 ---

-## How conservationists found a rare flower called the Saints' Daisy after 60 years
+## Missing for 60 years, how a rare daisy was rediscovered on a Southern California island

-date: 2024-11-17, updated: 2024-11-17, from: The LAist
+date: 2024-11-17, updated: 2024-11-18, from: The LAist

 The plant was last seen in 1965 on Santa Cruz Island — one of the few places it's known to have existed in California.